-Twin Cities home prices continue to riseby Annie Baxter, Minnesota Public Radio
+Twin Cities home prices rise to '07 levelby Annie Baxter, Minnesota Public Radio

 ST. PAUL, Minn. — Twin Cities home prices climbed about 18 percent in June compared to the same month last year.

 Local Realtor groups say the median sales price in June rose to $210,000.
 That was the highest it's been since 2007.

 The mix of homes for sale played a big role in the price spike.
 Distressed properties like foreclosures and short sales made up about one-fifth of all sales.
 Last year at this time it was about a third.